spollard/josh-works.github.io/_pages/about.md

 I put work way down here because I aspire for it to belong way down here.
 I want it (and related side-projects) to not be the thing that provides my primary sense of meaning and satisfaction.
 I fail hard at this.

-I'm a developer at Wombat Security and do maintenance and development on one of the pieces of infrastructure there.
+I'm a developer at Wombat Security and do maintenance and development on one of the key pieces of infrastructure there.
 I enjoy it deeply.
-Wombat is based in Pittsburgh, but I work 100% remotely.
+Wombat is based in Pittsburgh, and I work 100% remotely.

-Before that, I worked at [Litmus](https://litmus.com/) on the Customer Success team, and at various times wore hats labeled "enterprise sales", "inbound API sales", "customer success", "customer support", and many other things.
-I worked 100% remotely, though I got to see some or all of the company a few times a year.
+Before Wombat, I worked at [Litmus](https://litmus.com/), and was the founding member of their Customer Success team, and at various times wore hats labeled "enterprise sales", "inbound API sales", "customer success", "customer support", and many other things.
+I worked 100% remotely.

 #### Remote and asynchronous

-My entire time at Wombat and Litmus, I worked remotely, most of my coworkers a few times a year, and lived in the same time zone as almost none of them.
+While at Wombat and Litmus, I've worked 100% remotely, saw most of my coworkers a few times a year, and lived in the same time zone as almost none of them.

 I was [once interviewed on working remotely]({{ site.baseurl }}{% link _posts/2016-03-16-my-interview-with-pajamasio.md %}), and believe that in the right context, the constraints imposed by remote work can improve the quality of your work.
 (I'm in the habit of _writing everything down_ and summarize and itemize everything.
-See the top of this post, and that index?
+See the top of this post, that index?
 It's habit, made by working remotely. _You cannot over-communicate in a remote environment._)

 Remote work is great when you live in one place, but also opens the door to [cool travel opportunities](http://teamthompsontravels.tumblr.com/post/145144220613/1-year-travelversary-exactly-one-year-ago-on-may)